DIMO-INC/dimo-wiki/Intro-To-The-Knowledge-Graph.md

 - All NHTSA Projects tracked in the AV TEST platform

 Adding a [Task] or [Graph Request] creates an [event] when it’s accepted, and when the data/feed is actually published to the knowledge graph, payment or [badges] are issued according to the original agreement.

+#### [Task] Templates:

+- These are all of the [[tasks] we've confirmed](https://airtable.com/shrWuPpuUlE3MaTMy) that we're going to offer to members on our platform, including the base price we'll charge.
+Users will also be able to request any arbitrary [[tasks]](https://airtable.com/shr5ydIkHvmPUTN5E).

+There are other ad-hoc [tasks] we're tracking that we've funded through Digital Infrastructure Services:

+- [Task]: [pull in the top 40 Infrastructure [projects] in the US](https://airtable.com/tblIc1j1lbieDf9sd/viwLhWQxSIbpvb6P9/recnVKuiC8uElP0cx) (at least as of 2017...)

+- [Task]: pull in all of the [NHTSA-regulated AV [projects] ](https://airtable.com/shrARtAvT79gV3Dnj)

+- [Task]: Maintain a list of all of the [Members of PAVE](https://airtable.com/shrTj2vbAH2CXKEY9) - a target AV industry group

 ### [Badges]